Euroduplex: SNCF

 In April 2010, the first train RGV, numbered 4701, was tested at La Rochelle.
 On 16 June 2010, the train arrived at the site of ELWT Conflans to be equipped with different systems to perform many tests in the coming months before commercial operation.
 Between 20 and 30 July 2010, the train conducted speed tests in Switzerland, Germany, the Netherlands, Belgium and the French Alps.

 SNCF and Alstom organized the symbolic delivery of the first train on 30 May 2011 on the LGV Est.

 The 2007 contract included an option for 40 additional trains.
 SNCF exercised this option to take delivery of the second batch of Euroduplex sets from 2015.
-These are the 3UFC type (the "C" stands for capacity) and named "Océane" were delivered between 2016 and 2019 and have replaced some sets on TGV Atlantique with the opening of the LGV Sud Europe Atlantique.
-They offer a new interior design and an improved capacity by 10% due to the third car being multi-class and were delivered between 2016 and 2019 and are numbered from 826 to 896 (minus 866 which only constituted power reserve motor).
+These are the 3UFC type (the "C" stands for capacity) and named "Océane".
+They were delivered between 2016 and 2019 and have replaced some sets on TGV Atlantique with the opening of the LGV Sud Europe Atlantique.
+They offer a new interior design and a capacity expanded by 10% mainly due to the third car being multi-class, and were delivered between 2016 and 2019 and are numbered from 851 to 891 (minus 866, which only consists of power reserve motors).

-To save the jobs of the Alstom factory of Belfort, the French government announced in October 2016 the purchase of fifteen trains to be used on the Intercity line between Bordeaux and Marseille.
-That order was done by the SNCF in February 2017.
-These trains are from the 3UFC type numbered from 836 to 850 and are in delivery starting from August 2019 and are used with the other 3UFC.
+To save the workforce of the Alstom factory in Belfort, the French government announced in October 2016 the purchase of fifteen trains to be used on the intercity line between Bordeaux and Marseille.
+SNCF carried out the order in February 2017.
+These trains, of the 3UFC type, are numbered from 836 to 850 and have been delivered since August 2019.

-In July 2019, the SNCF announced the order of twelve trains that will be delivered between 2021 and 2022 (which would be shortly before the arrival of the first Avelia Horizon).
-The complete fleet would have 122 trains once the final order would be done.
+In July 2019, SNCF announced an order of twelve trains that would be delivered between 2021 and 2023 (shortly before the arrival of the first Avelia Horizon) with the last trainset being delivered in April 2023.
+The complete fleet would consist of 122 trains.